 Opportunities

 This page is often updated.
 Please check back.
 Click here to see a map of ministry sites.
-There is more detail on each country at the bottom of this page.
+There is more detail on some countries at the bottom of this page.

 As Stoneworks grows, we see opportunities and needs arising in several parts of Eastern and Central Europe and the Balkans.
+Several people have asked if we could list these needs.
 Please contact us if you’re feeling called to help in any of these areas.

 It’s important to emphasize that our primary purpose is to honor Christ and abide in Him.
 The work we do is secondary to our relationship with Christ and our love for one another.
 Therefore we look for people whom the Lord is calling into relationship with us, serving Him as members of His body.
 We hope to help others do what God is calling them to do.
 Spiritual unity is necessary.
+We send short-term mission teams often.
 Our long-term missionaries raise their own support, and we ask for a minimum two-year commitment.

 In Brief — Opportunities and Needs